Become a member

 - be better connected with our 43,000+ strong professional network.

-If you become a member by completing the Graduate Diploma of Applied Corporate Governance and Risk Management, you will also be granted membership with The Chartered Governance Institute (CGI) formally known as the Institute of Chartered Secretaries and Administrators (ICSA).
+Graduate Diploma of Applied Corporate Governance and Risk Management, you will also be granted membership with The Chartered Governance Institute (CGI) formally known as the Institute of Chartered Secretaries and Administrators (ICSA).

 This will give you the internationally recognised postnominals of either ACG or FCG and the ‘Chartered Secretary’ designation.

-There are three ways to join:
+There are four ways to join:

 - By completing one of our postgraduate education courses